h0ffayyy/MicrosoftSentinel-DocumentAnalyticsRules/README.md

 This is a basic python script that aims to assist SOC teams in creating documentation for their Microsoft Sentinel analytic rules.
 The script utilizes python-docx to automate creation of a Microsoft Word document with the relevant analytic rule details.
+This script also supports the creation of markdown files.

 ## Details